pixelit-project/PixelIt/README.md

 <!--
 ### **WORK IN PROGRESS**
 -->

 ### **WORK IN PROGRESS**

+-   (foorschtbar) Removed support for ESP32.
+There are incompatibilities with the WiFi Manager lib and the maintenance effort to fix this is currently too high (PR are welcome)
 -   (foorschtbar) Support for NodeMCU v2
 -   (d4rkd3v1l) any "clock" json parameters are now optional https://github.com/pixelit-project/PixelIt/pull/222

 ### 2.1.2 (2022-09-29)

 -   (o0shojo0o) fix WebUi

 ### 2.1.1 (2022-09-29)

 -   (foorschtbar) added Play a sound file on boot of PixelIt 🔊

 ### 2.0.0 (2022-09-14)

 **!!!
 Breaking changes !!!**

 -   (pplucky) fix Home Assistant MQTT discovery for buttons [more](https://github.com/pixelit-project/PixelIt/pull/209)
 -   (foorschtbar) readded support for tiled 4x 8x8 CJMCU Matrix in column major order
 -   (o0shojo0o) added new icons to UserMap
 -   (fmunozs) added proper "folder" icon and swap names with "file"
 -   (o0shojo0o) increase the timout for the wifi connection to 30 seconds

 ### 1.2.0 (2022-09-03)

 -   (o0shojo0o) added send Telemetry data
     -   Send telemetry data is enabled by default, but can be disabled at any time in the WebUI under Options.
 -   (o0shojo0o) added UserMap to WebUI
 -   (foorschtbar) search and display of new FW versions
 -   (foorschtbar) new boot animation :eyes:

 ### 1.1.0 (2022-08-16)